 A developmental disorder that impairs the ability to communicate, Autism spectrum disorder affects the nervous system.
 It impacts the overall cognitive, emotional, social and physical development of the person.
 Individuals on different parts of that autism spectrum have diverse strengths and weaknesses.
-The range & severity of symptoms can vary widely and thus, our Autism treatments Rajkot team helps to overcome them.
+The range & severity of symptoms can vary widely and thus, our Online autism services Rajkot team helps to overcome them.
 If you know someone who has autism and they need autism therapy consulting doctors, we’ve got your back!

 Occupational therapy profiling gathers information regarding the medical history and areas of concern from caregivers as well as information about their habits and routines.
 Identify their interests and problem areas to improve participation and performance.